Robovison/RoboVision_Robot/project_documentation/handover_documentation/installation_mask_rcnn.md

 4. Download pre-trained COCO weights (mask_rcnn_coco.h5) from the [releases page](https://github.com/matterport/Mask_RCNN/releases).

 5. (Optional) To train or test on MS COCO install pycocotools from [here](https://github.com/waleedka/coco).
 There are forks of the original pycocotools with fixes for Python3 and Windows (the official repo doesn't seem to be active anymore).
+Make sure to follow the installation steps from there.

 6. (Optional) Install jupyter notebook to check if the installation was done right.
 Run the demo.ipynb and check if there are any errors showing.